 - Some of the sand that is naturally by-passing is accumulating in the port channel

-- Channel dredging will likely be an annual requirement
+- Channel dredging will likely be at least an annual requirement, and possibly bi-annual.

-- Deposition of dredged sand may or may not be enough to nourish Wonnerup Beach.
+- Deposition of dredged sand may be enough to nourish Wonnerup Beach.

 - Overall the re-configured groynes are performing well